AMC Matador: 1971

-As a restyled 1970 Rebel, advertising suggested the Matador was not just a name change and facelift.
-The new nameplate distanced the car from connotations of social unrest, and the "what's a Matador" advertising campaign established a distinct marketing identity for the car.
-This self-disparaging marketing campaign "turned the styling of anonymity into an asset."
-Consumer-research polls conducted by AMC found it meant virility and excitement to consumers.
-American Motors ran into problems in Puerto Rico, where the term "matador" retained a bullfighting "killer" connotation.
+The marketing campaign for the 1971 Matador emphasized that the car represented more than just a simple name change and facelift.
+The new "Matador" nameplate was strategically chosen to distance the car from the negative connotations of social unrest throughout the country and the association with the "Rebel" name.
+The "What's a Matador?" advertising campaign was launched to establish a distinct marketing identity for the car, aiming to create a sense of intrigue and curiosity among consumers.
+This self-disparaging marketing approach, which acknowledged the car's somewhat anonymous styling, paradoxically "turned the styling of anonymity into an asset.
+Consumer research polls conducted by AMC revealed that the "Matador" name evoked feelings of virility and excitement among consumers, aligning with the company's desired image.
+However, AMC encountered difficulties in Puerto Rico, where the term "matador" retained its literal bullfighting connotation, meaning "killer," which presented a marketing challenge.

-Station wagons offered optional rear-facing third-row bench seats, increasing seating from six to eight passengers.
-Standard equipment included a roof rack as well as a two-way tailgate so that with the rear window retracted could be opened downward using a center-mounted release handle engaging the bottom-mounted hinges thus extending the load surface, or swing open door-like when using the handle on the right side that engaged the hinges on the left side of the tailgate.
+The Matador station wagon offered a practical and versatile interior, with an optional rear-facing third-row bench seat, increasing passenger capacity from six to eight.
+Standard equipment included a roof rack, enhancing the wagon's cargo-carrying capabilities, and a versatile two-way tailgate.
+With the rear window retracted, the tailgate could be opened downward using a center-mounted release handle, extending the load surface.
+Alternatively, it could be swung open like a door using a handle on the right side and engaging hinges on the left side of the tailgate.